General Information About Chronic Myeloproliferative Neoplasms

 - Cytogenetic analysis : A test in which cells in a sample of blood or bone marrow are viewed under a microscope to look for certain changes in the chromosomes.
 Certain diseases or disorders may be diagnosed or ruled out based on the chromosomal changes.

 - JAK2 gene mutation test: A laboratory test done on a bone marrow or blood sample to check for a JAK2 gene mutation.
-A JAK2 gene mutation is often found in patients with polycythemia vera, essential thrombocythemia, or idiopathic myelofibrosis.
+A JAK2 gene mutation is often found in patients with polycythemia vera, essential thrombocythemia, or primary myelofibrosis.